-In the Wild West, it was noted that some cowboys felt making a tea from wild rabbit pellets they collected was a cure for hangovers.
+In the Wild West, it was noted that some cowboys felt making tea from wild rabbit pellets they collected was a cure for hangovers.
 Scientifically speaking, salt content may indeed have helped.
 Don’t try this at home!

-Irish people wanting a swift hangover cure used to bury themselves in sand near riverbeds.
+Irish people wanting a swift hangover cure used to bury themselves in the sand near riverbeds.
 They felt the cool temperature regulated their body temperatures, enabling their senses to be restored as the chill helped blood to be pumped – as you might expect in a cold shower.